Home/Reviews/West Elm

 The Harmony is one of West Elm's most photographed sofas for good reason.
 Clean track arms, tapered legs, and a profile that reads modern without being harsh.
 The broad fabric range consistently delivers on the promise of its studio shots.

-At $1,299–$2,800+, the Harmony charges premium-adjacent pricing for sinuous spring construction and a 1-year warranty.
+At $1,999–$3,099 (West Elm runs frequent sales of 20–40% off), the Harmony charges a meaningful premium for sinuous spring construction and a 1-year warranty.
 Joybird's Hughes offers eight-way hand-tied at comparable prices.
-The value case rests on aesthetics and availability, not the build spec.
+The value case rests on aesthetics and brand availability, not the build specification.

 What People Are Saying